CMU-Blockchain-Club/governance/README.md

 ## Introduction

 Hello!
 Welcome to the CMU Blockchain Governance repository.
-We are currently working on DeFi governance for several protocols, and this repo will contain all you need to know to contribute/ what we are currently working on.
-Head over to the individual protocol folders for more specific information to each protocol, or the voting folder to see how our process works.
+We are currently working on DeFi governance for several protocols, and this repo will contain what we are currently working on and contribution guidelines.
+Head over to the individual protocol folders for more specific information on each protocol, or the voting folder to see how our process works.

 ## Contribute